sciop-portfolio/Article-1546/Article.md

 However, this is wasting a lot of time: we are adding the same number again and again.
 Instead, we could:
 - Use a set as our container of prefixes.
 Checking if a set has an element `e` where `e == target - nums[i]` takes us O(1) time.
 - Instead of saving the sum of all elements that belong to our prefix, we save the sum of all that *don't belong*.
 We define an integer `sum` of all elements up to the current one, so that `sum - complement-to-the-prefix` equals `prefix`.
-If `sum + nums[i] - complement-to-the-prefix == target`, then we have found a valid subarray.
+If `sum - complement-to-the-prefix == target - nums[i]`, then we have found a valid subarray.
 ```
 sum = sum + nums[i];
 if(our set contains (sum - target)) {